joseph-a-levine/authoring/_older/january_2024.md

 This list is shorter than last year's, for two reasons.
 First, I had less time.

-Second, there was a prolific debate this year about reading, kicked off by Sam Bankman-Fried's [comments](https://archive.ph/Yg64e#selection-1695.320-1707.251) in an interview with Sequoia Capital.
+Second, there was a prolific debate this year about why we read, what counts as reading, and how to read well.
+This was kicked off by Sam Bankman-Fried's [comments](https://archive.ph/Yg64e#selection-1695.320-1707.251) in an interview with Sequoia Capital.
 “I would never read a book," SBF tells the interviewer.

 > I’m not sure what to say.
 I’ve read a book a week for my entire adult life and have written three of my own.
 >